Displays the about box.

 in any subdirectories of directories in the file specification.
 For example,

-if the file specification is /usr/src/linux/*.c, the search will
+if the file specification is /usr/src/linux/*.c

-examine .c files in /usr/src/linux and all of its
+and all of its

 subdirectories.